Metropolis: a history of the city, humankind's greatest invention

 MLA Citation (style guide)

 Wilson, Ben.
 Metropolis: A History of the City, Humankind's Greatest Invention.
 First United States edition.
-New York, Doubleday, 2020.
+Doubleday, 2020.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.